Online Sic Bo in Australia 2021

 SIC BO – HISTORY

 Sic Bo originates from Ancient China, although we’re not entirely sure exactly how old the game is.
 It was also known as Tai Sai or Dai Siu, which means ‘Big Small,’ while the name Sic Bo translates to mean ‘dice pair.’
 The game was originally played by tossing bricks with numbers on their sides, but this was eventually replaced with dice.
-The Western world wouldn’t be introduced to the game until the 19th century when Chinese workers traveled to America to help build the Transcontinental Railroad.
+The Western world wouldn’t be introduced to the game until the 19th century when Chinese workers travelled to America to help build the Transcontinental Railroad.
 The game initially stayed within the Chinese population, and it wasn’t until the 1920s and 1940s that it was seen by Americans.

 It was initially adopted as a carnival game, which meant it had much lower payouts than you’d see at a casino today.
 It wasn’t until the 1970s when Sic Bo first made its way into a casino.
 The first casino to offer Sic Bo was located in Macau, and Las Vegas only started to offer the game in the 1990s.